vonalogue/practice/five_problems/README.md

 Problem #5:

 As daunting as it may seem at first, this problem actually warrants a rather digestible solution.
-In order to realize this, I had to concede that this problem is of the NP-complete sort; wWhen you do this, you humbly realize that you can only offer an approximate answer——or indeed offer an exact answer, but only by  "approximate" means (e.g. a greedy or brute-force algorithm).
+In order to realize this, I had to concede that this problem is of the NP-complete sort, realizing that you can only offer an approximate answer——or indeed offer an exact answer, but only by  "approximate" means (e.g. a greedy or brute-force algorithm).

-The author of the problem purveys a divide-and-conquer approach that involves solving the individual calculations first before "stitching" them together by methodically "cycling" through each of the three possible operations.
+The author of the problem purveys a divide-and-conquer approach that involves solving the individual calculations first before concatenating them after cycling through each of the three possible operations.

-However, I chose to generate random numbers to select the next operation, emphasizing the "brute-force" approach.
-Additionally, I chose to put together the combination of operations and numbers first and then iterate through it to perform the operations, caching solutions and terminating the algorithm once the total number of possible solutions is reached (eleven in this case).
+However, I chose to generate random numbers to select the next operation, opting for a brute-force approach.
+I chose to concatenate the numbers and operations first and then iterate through the resulting string to perform the operations, caching solutions and terminating the algorithm once the total number of possible solutions is reached.